Warning: Spoilers galore

 By no means all, but just a few of my favorite things:

 The Poseidon Adventure is a favorite.
-You'll never hear me call it one of the best films ever made; I don't buy into revisionist assessments ranking it a genuine classic (it's great for what it is, but let's not forget what it is); nor do I harbor illusions about its depiction of women (save for Belle and her big moment, the men are all active while the women are reactive) and lack of people of color in the principal cast (Akers & Belle occupy the stereotypical roles of ethnics in action films: "first to die" and "noble sacrifice").
+You'll never hear me call it one of the best films ever made; I don't buy into revisionist assessments ranking it a genuine classic (it's great for what it is, but let's not forget what it is); nor do I harbor illusions about its depiction of women (save for Belle and her big moment, the men are all active while the women are reactive) and the lack of People of Color in the principal cast.
+(Akers & Belle occupy the stereotypical roles of ethnics in action films: "first to die" and "noble sacrifice.")

 Yet there's no denying The Poseidon Adventure is one of those imperfect films that achieve a lightning-in-a-bottle kind of excellence.
 From script (dialogue, primarily) to characterizations, to outlandish (albeit exciting) premise; it shouldn't really work as beautifully as it does.
 But you'd have to look hard and long to find a disaster film that does it better.
 I've come to regard it with such fondness.
 I've noticed that over the years, my laughs of derision have turned into laughs of affection.
 Despite its flaws, I fully understand why it has endured and why so many people have taken it to their hearts.

-In 1973 MAD magazine once again did a movie satire that hit the nail on the head.
-In "The Poopsidedown Adventure," the characters are named: Reverend Shout, Hammy & Bellow Roseman, Snoozin & Rotten, Mr. Martyr, Ninny, Mr. Rougho, Limber, and Apers.
+BONUS MATERIALIn 1973, MAD magazine once again produced a movie satire that hit the nail on the head.
+In "The Poopsidedown Adventure," the characters are Reverend Shout, Hammy & Bellow Roseman, Snoozin & Rotten, Mr. Martyr, Ninny, Mr. Rougho, Limber, and Apers.

 Stella Stevens! -- love her as Linda.
 Such an unabashed scene stealer whenever she's on screen in this.
 What a shock when she falls to her death.
 You really want her to make it.
 Mike's heartbreaking cries followed by the rage of Rev. Scott: "How many more, God?
 How many more do you have to take?"
 Oh wow.
 Gave me chills as a kid.
 It might still have that effect on me.